Call Us for Patient Support (800) 333-8975

 Can you only get mesothelioma from asbestos exposure?

-The only known cause of mesothelioma is asbestos exposure, either direct or secondhand.
+The primary cause of mesothelioma is asbestos exposure, either direct or secondhand.

 How many mesothelioma cases are there per year?